liangxiao1/tipset/README.md

 There are 3 utils included currently.
 **tipsearch**: a colletion of tips under linux, get to know the command usage with examples instead of looking for manual.
 **json_parser**: convert json to yaml or plain text.
+**amis_search**: search amis status in all regions and check whether they are supported.
 **pkgone**: install required pkg from specify pkg name, pkg's file or pkg url(only yum/dnf supported now)

 ### **tipsearch** usage